BenaroyaResearch/bioinformaticsChallengeCourse2022/MarchChallenge/README.md

 https://github.com/BenaroyaResearch/apird

-If you do not have access to this github, please contact
+If you do not have access to the BRI github, please contact Robyn Meshulam (RMeshulam@benaroyaresearch.org).
+You will have to have a general github account/login before it can be assigned permissionso to access the BRI github.

 # PART ONE